bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Aaron: 00:22:55

-I guess one of the downsides is it makes transactions bigger because now you've got to include an OP_RETURN.
+I guess one of the downsides is it makes transactions bigger because now you've got to include an `OP_RETURN´.
 So, you know, box fill up faster if a lot of people do that and fees go up.

 Sjors: 00:23:06